megaman009/threeamigos-devops-assignment/NARRATIVE_REPORT.md

 ## Introduction

-For this assignment, I built about 20% of the ThAmCo e-commerce system, focusing on product browsing and user authentication.
+For this assignment, I built about 20% of the ThAmCo e-commerce system, focusing on product browsing/search and user authentication/profile management (including an account deletion request).
 This report explains the technology choices I made and why.

 ## Technology Decisions